 Several initiatives currently under way have the potential to significantly boost the number of visitors to Macon and the length of their stay, according to Smith.

-Efforts to expand the Ocmulgee National Monument and transition to a national park have the potential to attract significantly more tourists to Middle Georgia.
+Efforts to expand the Ocmulgee Mounds National Historical Park and transition to a national park have the potential to attract significantly more tourists to Middle Georgia.
 The U.S. Congress is currently considering bills to rename the monument the Ocmulgee National Historical Park and expand the park's acreage to more than 2,000 acres from about 700 acres.
 If passed, the bills also would authorize a study to expand the park even further and include additional opportunities for hunting, camping, fishing and other recreational activities.
 The expanded park could include more than 40,000 acres and become Georgia's first national park.
 The park would present the story of the many stages of prehistoric and historic cultural development that occurred on the land since Native Americans came to the site to hunt Ice Age mammals.

 The Second Street plan to link Mercer University to Coliseum Drive with major street enhancements could also boost tourism, according to Smith.
 Streetscaping on one block between Cherry and Poplar Streets began on July 28.
 Improvements will include bike lanes, reverse angle parking, landscaping, shade trees, benches, improved sidewalks and an irrigation system.

 The new Tubman African American Museum, which is scheduled to open in spring 2015, will be the largest African American museum in the southeastern U.S., according to Smith.
 It will anchor Macon's downtown attractions and provide a venue for evening events for conventions and conferences, as well as educational and family programs, classes, musical and dance performance, exhibits, reunions and weddings.
 One exhibit will focus on the history and impact of African American music and musicians from Macon including Otis Redding and Little Richard.

 "Long term, we're looking to riverfront development and development of Lake Tobesofkee to give visitors access to more recreational activities and increase visitation to the area," Smith said.